saksham4106/anime-terminal/README.md

 - sed
 - mpv
 - openssl
-- aria2 (only for downloading)
+- aria2 (Only for downloading)
+- ffmpeg (Only for downloading)

+*Most of the latest anime episodes are available only in m3u8 format which cannot be downloaded by aria2, so using ffmpeg instead.
+It isn't required for streaming though!'*

 # Installation
-Make sure you've installed all the dependencies on your system.
+**Make sure you've installed all the dependencies on your system.**
 ```
 git clone https://github.com/whoisYoges/anime-terminal
 cd anime-terminal